WilliamMoriaty/Model-COVID-19/README.md

  |-------- Fig7  includ the script of result in fig7
  |-------- Fig8  includ the script of result in fig8
  |-------- Fig9  includ the script of result in fig9
- |-------- FigS4  includ the script of result in figS4
+ |-------- FigS4  includ the script of result in figD
- |-------- FigS5  includ the script of result in figS5
+ |-------- FigS5  includ the script of result in figE
- |-------- FigS6 includ the script of result in figS6
+ |-------- FigS6 includ the script of result in figF
- |-------- FigS8  includ the script of result in figS8
+ |-------- FigS8  includ the script of result in figH
- |-------- FigS12  includ the script of result in figS12
+ |-------- FigS12  includ the script of result in figL
- |-------- FigS13  includ the script of result in figS13
+ |-------- FigS13  includ the script of result in figM
- |-------- FigS14 includ the script of result in figS14
+ |-------- FigS14 includ the script of result in figN
- |-------- FigS16  includ the script of result in figS16
+ |-------- FigS16  includ the script of result in figP
 Usage:
 In the folder, the command "compile.sh" is used to generate the execute file bct_VirusCell The input files md.in and par.dat are edited to change the control parameter and the parameter values